NoiseControllers/ogars-bots-blocker/README.md

 # ogars-bots-blocker

-1. Ogars = OgarUL, MultiOgar, Ogar Official.
+1. Ogars = All Versions Of Agario Private Servers.

 2. Bots = Minions who someone add in your server.